 Worker's Comp vs. Civil Cases

-In a personal injury suit following a car accident, the matter of determining
+personal injury suit following a car accident, the matter of determining fault and calculating

 The main differences between worker's comp and civil auto accident